necampanini/never-a-bad/_posts/2015-01-19-Research Project-Part 1.md

 ---
 layout: post
-title: Research Project - Aggregation vs Composition: Part 1 - The Beginninging
+title: Research Project - Aggregation vs Composition&#58; Part 1 - The Beginninging
 ---

 I've been asked to take some time and do some research on a particular topic.
 And I'm excited.